18th February 2015 (and updated since)

 The 1986 GB&I Curtis Cup Team (Photo: Women Golfers Museum)

-Disappointingly Claire was omitted from all four series of games by Captain, Diane Bailey, in 1988 but played 8 times in her other matches finishing with a creditable individual record of W3 L3 H2.
+Disappointingly Claire was omitted from all four series of games by Captain Diane Bailey in 1988.

 The 1988 GB&I Curtis Cup Team (Photo: Ladies Golf Union)